Linktoyinka/Technical-writing/cllqe9e9d000o09l3cdhtc83g.md

 ## Conclusion

 Although sending emails is undoubtedly a server-side operation, you can prevent server-side operations.
-In order to replace the back-end service and streamline your front end so that it can send emails, you need SmtpJS and ElasticEmail.
+To replace the back-end service and streamline your front end so that it can send emails, you need SmtpJS and ElasticEmail.
 You must select ElasticEmail because it is currently the only SMTP service that SmtpJS recognizes.